TansanSui-H2CO3/tech_blog_h2co3/_posts/2021-02-05-manage-multiple-git-accounts-automatically.md

 # {{ page.title }}
 {{ page.date }}
 ## Introduction
 I wanna manage multiple git account such as public (for individual) and private (for work).
+In this post, I write how to manage two (public and private) git accounts, and you can extend the number of git accounts by applying the following processes.

-## Generate Two Public Keys
+## Generate Public Keys
 1. Move to folder where a key is saved.
 ```
 $ cd ~/.ssh